Undergraduate Catalog 2024-2025

 Students who violate federal, state, or local laws may incur penalties prescribed by civil and criminal authorities.
 Nevertheless, the University reserves the right to review student incidents independent of action by civil and criminal authorities and to apply the University student conduct process as it serves the educational mission of WKU, a function separate and distinct from civil and criminal proceedings.

-Any WKU student may be expelled, suspended, placed on probation, or given a lesser outcome for one or more violations of the Code of Student Conduct.
-The Code can be found at www.wku.edu/studentconduct
+Any WKU student may be expelled, suspended, placed on probation, or given a lesser outcome for one or more violations of the Student Code of Conduct.
+The Code can be found at www.wku.edu/studentconduct and https://www.wku.edu/policies/docs/index.php?policy=414.

 Academic Dishonesty

-Academic dishonesty is defined as engaging or attempting to engage in any activity that compromises the academic integrity of the institution or subverts the educational process.
-This definition applies to work submitted face-to-face or through on-line or electronic means and work submitted for face-to-face, hybrid, and on-line courses.
-Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the coursework in which the act is detected, or a failing grade in the course without the possibility of withdrawal.
-The faculty member may also present the case to the Office of Student Conduct for disciplinary sanctions and the Office of the University Registrar if action by these offices are required.
-Students may be held responsible for committing academic dishonesty while enrolled even if the student withdraws from the course.
+Students who commit any act of academic dishonesty may receive from the instructor a failing grade in that portion of the course work in which the act is detected or a failing grade in the course without possibility of withdrawal.
+The faculty member may also present the case to the Office of Student Conduct.
+Academic misconduct includes, but is not limited to:

 Conduct Actions/Outcomes for Violations of the Code of Student Conduct